Skip to content

 1. Signed Commits Break — Organization-mandated GPG signing fails when Graphite rebases internally.
 No workaround.

-2. Collaboration Friction - If one developer restacks, collaborators on dependent branches are “hosed.”
-Graphite works best when only one person touches a stack.
+2. Collaboration Friction — If one developer restacks, collaborators on dependent branches are stuck.
+Graphite works best solo.

-3. Metadata Fragility - If you use any git command directly (git rebase, git merge), Graphite’s metadata breaks.
-You must stay within Graphite’s commands.
+3. Metadata Fragility — Use any git command directly (git rebase, git merge) and Graphite’s metadata breaks.

 The Mental Model Upgrade